sonplusplus/sonplusplus/README.md

 #### Highlights
 * **Interactive UI/UX**: Features a dynamic and engaging interface that allows users to easily navigate through the booking process, from movie selection to seat reservation.
-* **Complex State Management**: Demonstrates expertise in managing intricate application states, ensuring data consistency across multiple components (e.g., updating the total price as seats are selected).
+* **Full Booking and Checkout Flow**: Implements the entire user journey, including an interactive seat map, adding concessions, and a checkout process with a countdown timer for holding reservations.
+* **Payment Gateway Integration**: Connects with the VNPay payment gateway to handle transactions and displays a confirmation page upon completion.
-* **Component Reusability**: The UI is built with reusable components for movie listings, showtime displays, and seating charts, showcasing efficient and scalable development practices.
+* **Component-Based Architecture**: The UI is built with reusable components for movie listings, showtime displays, and UI elements, showcasing efficient and scalable development practices.

 #### Tech Stack
 * **ReactJS**
 * **JavaScript**
-* **CSS**
+* **Tailwind CSS**

 ---